Consultation · All Options Explained · Frisco TX 75035

 Ready to Smile Confidently Again in Frisco TX?

 Frisco Dental Hub provides the full spectrum of tooth-replacement care at 4500 Hillcrest Rd Suite 190, Frisco TX 75035 — including complete and partial dentures, immediate same-day dentures, and implant-supported overdentures.
 We welcome patients from across North Texas and Collin County, with many regulars driving in from neighboring communities and the broader Dallas–Fort Worth area.
 Our office sits near Frisco Commons, Stonebriar Centre, and the Hillcrest/Eldorado retail corridor, so local denture care is rarely more than a short drive.
-Led by Dr. Chakrapani Nannapaneni DDS (UCSF-trained, ADA & TDA member, 20+ years restorative experience) — call (972) 276-4888 or book a free consultation.
+Led by Dr. Chakrapani Nannapaneni DDS (UCSF-trained, ADA & TDA member, 20+ years restorative experience) — call (972) 276-4888 or book a consultation.

 ✓ Medically Reviewed